syncfusion-content/maui-docs/MAUI/PDF-Viewer/Save-a-Document.md

 ### Limitation

-The flattening process does not preserve existing sticky note annotations in the saved document specifically in Maccatalyst and IOS platforms.
+Currently, when saving a document by Flatten that contains sticky note annotations, the sticky note icon always appears as the default [comment](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.StickyNoteIcon.html#Syncfusion_Maui_PdfViewer_StickyNoteIcon_Comment) icon appearance in the saved document.